glouppe/info8006-introduction-to-ai/lecture7.md

 ## Recipe

 - Choose a **parameterized** family of models to describe the data (e.g., a Bayesian network).
-    - requires substantial insight and sometimes new models.
-- Write down the log-likelihood $L$ of the data as a function of the parameters.
+- Write down the log-likelihood $L$ of the parameters $\theta$.
-    - may require summing over hidden variables, i.e., inference.
-- Write down the derivative of the log likelihood w.r.t. each parameter $\theta$.
+- Write down the derivative of the log likelihood of the parameters $\theta$.
-- Find the parameter values $\theta$ such that the derivatives are zero and check whether the Hessian is negative definite.
+- Find the parameter values $\theta^\*$ such that the derivatives are zero and check whether the Hessian is negative definite.

+???

+Note that:
+- evaluating the likelihood may require summing over hidden variables, i.e., inference.
-    - may be hard; modern optimization techniques help.
+- finding $\theta^\*$ may be hard; modern optimization techniques help.

 ---